-You know what’s a frustrating problem to any soap maker?
+Do you know what’s a frustrating problem for any soap maker?
 Soda ash.
 I tried all the tricks before I learned how to remove soda ash from my handmade soaps in a way that was easy and effective.

-From shaving off the outside layer, to steaming it, to spraying it with alcohol, nothing really worked well in my opinion.
-Some recommend preventative measures by spraying the freshly poured soap with 99% isopropyl alcohol but my mold has individual cavities and the soda ash also forms after coming out of the molds on the 5 sides where the mold covered the bars so that’s not really going to work.
+From shaving it off the outside layer, steaming it, and spraying it with alcohol.
+Nothing really worked well in my opinion.
+Some recommend preventative measures by spraying the freshly poured soap with 99% isopropyl alcohol but my mold has individual cavities and the ash also forms after coming out of the molds on the 5 sides where the mold covered the bars so that’s not really going to work.

 So when my bars start looking like they’ve got white mold, what do I do?

 How to Remove Soda Ash from Homemade Soap

 Consider wearing gloves so you don’t leave any fingerprints.